evergreen-ci/evergreen/docs/02-Test-with-Evergreen/01-Configure-a-Project/01-Project-Configuration-Files.md

 Stepback is set to true if you want to stepback and test earlier commits in the case of a failing task.
-This can be set or unset at the top-level, and for individual tasks (in the task definition or for the task within a specific build variant).
+This can be set or unset at the top-level, at the build variant level, and for individual tasks (in the task definition or for the task within a specific build variant).

 ### OOM Tracker